skrub-data/skrub/doc/getting_started.rst

 6                 0.050019                   3.049981
 7                 0.053193                   9.046807

-Which can then be used to encode ``X``, for instance with a 0 if the city is Madrid, and 1 if the city is Rome:
+These activations can then be used to encode ``X``, for instance with a 0 if the city is Madrid, and 1 if the city is Rome:

 >>> import numpy as np
 >>> np.where(out[out.columns[0]] > out[out.columns[1]], 0, 1)
 array([1, 1, 1, 0, 0, 0, 1, 1])

 Which corresponds to respective positions of Madrid and Rome in the initial column !
+This column can now be understood by a machine-learning model.

 See the dedicated page on `encoding <https://skrub-data.org/stable/encoding>`_.